-Flint now classifies its facilities according to the Michigan Department of Natural Resources model.
-This allows for standardized comparisons to the MDNR, the National Recreation and Park Association, and other organizations that use this system when discussing recommendations based on their classifications.
-MDNR uses a hierarchy of park classifications to create a structure for assessing facilities and services.
+Flint now classifies its facilities according to the Michigan Department of Natural Resources (MDNR) model.
+This allows for standardized comparisons to the MDNR, the National Recreation and Park Association (NRPA), and other organizations that use this system when discussing recommendations based on their classifications.
+MDNR uses a hierarchy of park classifications, determined by acreage, to create a structure for assessing facilities and services.